SohailNaveed040/SohailNaveed040/README.md

 - 👋 Hi, I’m @SohailNaveed040
-- 👀 I’m interested in java
+- 👀 I’m interested in nodejs
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me ...